mobile-bungalow/iced_plotters_example/README.md

 # iced_plotters_was_a_mistake

+at the moment this uses an upsetting amount of memory and has some graphical errors.
+But is otherwise fine.

 This is a rudimentary, one file expirement implementing a plotters backend on top of iced (built with lyon).

 It would likely be better if the rendering surface could adjust line and pixel size according to DPI.